craigtaub/node-alice/README.md

 - find something to help instrumenting...flexible instrument but write when their does.
 -- tried istanbul commands, hooks + babel plugins...nothing

+- parse json file and write to html with js to expand/collapse

-- write to global and shutdown handler writes to file.
+- write to global and shutdown handler writes to file - DONE -- using 'close' and 'exit' both dont run if user terminates..must be SIGTERM

 - make cli tool - DONE...node analyse.js my-entry-file.js
 -- could improve into 'analyse my-entry-file.js' creating node-cli package.